 Volunteers are essential to creating an enjoyable and informative visit for the thousands of guests to Ellwood House!
 Volunteers conduct tours and engage with visitors.
 Each volunteer will work with the education staff to determine which responsibilities are best suited to their skills and interests.
 For more information contact Tricia 815-756-4609.

-South side of Chick Evans Field House
+Chick Evans Field House

 Volunteers are always needed at the Huskies Student Food Pantry.
-Students and/or student groups can volunteer to work when the pantry is open, help stock the shelves, unload food, etc. Visit Huskie Food Pantry to register to volunteer or send an email with any questions you may have.
+Students and/or student groups can volunteer to work when the pantry is open, help stock the shelves, unload food, etc. Visit Huskie Food Pantry to Register to Volunteer or send an email with any questions you may have.

 233 S. Wacker Drive 84th Floor, Chicago, Illinois 60606